 Of course I failed at everything, but one of the hunters, Meldorn, took care of me and taught me.
-How to organize equipment, how to make a fire, what things to consider, if you build a camp.
+How to organize equipment, how to make a fire, what things to consider if you build a camp.

-Meldorn was a simple man who lived in the woods forever and just couldn’t fit in the city.
+Meldorn was a simple man who had lived in the woods forever and just couldn’t fit in the city.
 But at least he was good at hunting.

 We left the capital the next day and took a hunting tour.
 After two weeks of minor tasks and learning survival basics, I began to learn about the world first hand.

 First, there are bears, deers and other animals I know from my world.
 Even though everyone of them was a bit different.
-Like the antlers of a deer, which had barbs or the bear, which had very long hair.
+Like the antlers of a deer, which had barbs, or the bear, which had very long hair.
 Minor changes, but somehow still the same.

-And there are monsters, which seems to be chimeras, combinations of several animals.
+And there are monsters which seems to be chimeras, combinations of several animals.

 I had a lot to learn.

 But it did raise my [Academics]-ability and I gained the [Fast Learner]-skill.
-So I can get skills with my [Student]-class, after all.
+So I could get skills with my [Student]-class, after all.
 With [Fast Learner] it was much easier to learn all this stuff.